Wenqin-Du/ML_and_DL/NN/Directional Pruning - Compressive Algorithm/Project Outline.md

 # Deep Neural Networks Project: Compressive Algorithm

-# SGDcomp
+## SGDcomp and SAMcomp
 SGDcomp is an optimizer that can learn a small sub-network during training, if one starts from an overparameterized dense network.

-# SAMcomp
 Follow the same idea, apply the compressive algorithm to Sharpness-Aware Minimization (SAM) optimizer.
 Algorithm performence becomes even better.